SamanyaManav/pec/README.md

-# This repository is specially designed for
+ This repository is specially designed for the students of
-#         the student of
-#               PEC
+# "PEC"
                                                         Please Visit Again